 You don’t get to maybe branch out into the supporting role, or supervise yourself or other people.
 And you don’t get to delegate tasks.
-I like with freelancing, you can go where you feel like you want to go and the ability to grow is unmatched about being your own boss and dictating what you want.
+I like that with freelancing, you can go where you feel like you want to go and the ability to grow is unmatched.

 Have you ever felt or experienced any challenges as a woman or woman of color in the outdoor industry?

 I am all about respect.
 For me, that is absolutely the only thing I want – to be respected.
 Has it been hard as a woman of color in this industry…?
 Definitely.
 Absolutely.
 And in some of those moments, I hate that I can freeze up.
 You can go into a sort of shock at like “Did he really just say that????
 To my face????
 Is there enough room for this kind of audacity haha”